 That day came over a year ago.
 For two weeks, he invested time in understanding European law, finding out how wells were built, getting acquainted with the different rock bases and how water travels through them, and knowing the manner in which minerals are extracted.
 “I had to understand the taste, the difference between various still and sparkling waters, plus their application in culinary and how to do pairing.
 We visited bottling plants too.
 And at the end, we had to pass a written and sensory exam to be certified.”

-Samonte admits to still being a student of the craft, though.
-He believes that he can gain even more in-depth knowledge of mineral water, and that there’s still much to consume to be more well versed in food and beverage.
-It’s a good thing he loves to drink
+Sly Samonte admits to still being a student of the craft, though.
+He believes that he can gain even more in-depth knowledge of mineral water, and that there’s still much to consume to be more well-versed in food and beverage.

 Much like a wine sommelier or a Master Cicerone (beer expert), a water sommelier should know everything about potable water—from tasting to pairing, and even serving.
 As the water geek cleverly illustrates, his job is a mix of a geologist who studies mineralogy (measured by total dissolved solids or TDS) and a beverage expert who knows how to taste.
 A water sommelier can identify the differences among types of water, to a certain degree, and explain why water tastes a certain way—from sweet to slightly acidic.